 Three years ago, cameras installed by Consolidated Freightways to detect drug use were discovered when a mirror fell off the wall of a restroom at the company’s Mira Loma, CA, terminal three years ago.
-The unionized truckers sued for invasion of privacy, but in April, federal district judges dismissed the truckers' suit
+The unionized truckers sued for invasion of privacy, but in April, federal district judges dismissed the truckers' suit without a trial.

 An appeals panel ruled that even though the surveillance was apparently a crime, the truckers could only file grievances under their Teamsters Union contract.

 Last week, however, a circuit court of appeals voted to reconsider the case and ordered a new hearing before an 11-judge panel.